Complete Guide to Hybrid Inverters 2025

 The power of the inverter must be adapted to your installation and your energy needs:

-Number of MPPT (Maximum Power Point Tracker)
+Number of MPPTs (Maximum Power Point Trackers)

-Single-phase vs. three-phase
+Single-phase vs three-phase

 The choice between a single-phase or three-phase inverter depends on your electrical installation: